-Two confirmed cases of West Nile virus appear in Weld county, health officials investigate two other potential cases
+Two confirmed cases of West Nile virus appear in Weld County, health officials investigate two other potential cases

 Mosquito trapping and testing will end for the season Aug.
 31, but the risk for human infection will continue until the first hard killing frost.

-"It's hard to predict the weather, but we still have at least 2 months of West Nile virus season," said Mark E. Wallace, executive director of the Weld County Health Department in the release.
+"It's hard to predict the weather, but we still have at least two months of West Nile virus season," said Mark Wallace, executive director of the Weld County Health Department, in the release.
 "With many outdoor school events occurring in the evenings, the public still needs to prevent getting bit my mosquitoes."

-Symptoms can appear 3-14 days after an infection.
+Symptoms can appear three to 14 days after an infection.
 Initial symptoms can include fever, headache, nausea, vomiting, muscle aches, weakness and rash, but most infected people don't show any symptoms.
 If a person develops symptoms, he or she should see a doctor immediately.

 Health officials recommend following the four "D's" to prevent mosquito bites: